We’re going to walk you through how to build out a simple template and run a checklist from it, in around 10 minutes.

 - Add in powerful features like Conditional Logic, Task Permissions, Approvals, Role Assignments, Dynamic Due Dates and Stop Tasks

-- Search our template library for hundreds of ready to use templates
+- Search our template gallery for hundreds of ready to use templates

 - You decide!
 Take a look through our Knowledge Base for guidance